rauld323/osm-project/README.md

 Install node modules with `npm install` and once that is done, get the app started with `npm start`.

-## Things that coould be improved on:
+## Things that could be improved on:

 I believe this project could have greatly benefited from integrating `react-query`.
 Initially, I was hesitant to introduce more libraries, but react-query offers advantages such as efficient caching, which could have eliminated the need for complex useEffect setups that often lead to error-prone code.
 Additionally, its built-in hooks like useQuery and useMutation for managing loading states and errors could have streamlined the development process significantly.